dafooz/simple-weather/docs/workshop/guide/guide_4.md

 * `SafeAreaView`: this component is a React Native component allowing us to deal with the phones having a notch, such as the iPhones starting at the X model.
 It will automatically define which 'zone' of the screen is safe to display content.
 Whitout this component, the `Main app screen text` would be hidden behind the clock...

-* `WeatherDisplay`: this is our main application component, we will work on it next
+* `WeatherDisplay`: this is our main application component, we will work on it next.

 * `LastRefreshTime`: this is a very simple custom component displaying the last refresh date and time based on the `lastRefresh` prop that we pass to it.
-The value of this prop is provided by the `useLocation` hook by keeping a reference to the last time the location was retrieved.
+The value of this prop is provided by the `useLocation` hook by keeping a reference to the last time the location was retrieved. (see *components > base > LastRefreshTime.tsx*)

 >💡 You can try removing the `SafeAreaView` component and see what it looks like on a device with a notch 😉.